 Their music is raw, acoustic and progressive, crossing stylistic boundaries and defying definition.

-In its four years of activity, SHALOSH has performed an astonishing 250 international shows on some of the world’s most prestigious stages.
+In its seven years of activity, SHALOSH has performed an astonishing 350 international shows on some of the world’s most prestigious stages.

 Despite its classic jazz trio format (piano, bass and drums) and the band members’ deep roots in jazz and improvised music, SHALOSH’s music weaves its own path and creates a unique and fascinating synthesis out of such varied genres as rock, classical, electronic, African, and Middle Eastern music.

-The story behind the band begins in Jerusalem, where childhood friends Matan Assayag (drums) and Gadi Stern (piano) formed the mythological Jerusalem band ‘Enoma Elish’, which reached its peak with their participation in the 2008 Red Sea Jazz Festival.
+The story behind the band begins in Jerusalem, where childhood friends Matan Assayag (drums) and Gadi Stern (piano) formed the mythological Jerusalem band ‘Enoma Elish’.
 After the band broke up, Assayag and Stern continued their musical partnership, between Israel and New York, where Gadi lived at the time, breathing in and drawing inspiration from the local jazz scene.

-In early 2014 they decided to form SHALOSH and soon enlisted bass player David Michaeli, one of today’s most promising musicians in Israel.
+In early 2014 they decided to form SHALOSH and in 2016 enlisted bass player David Michaeli, one of today’s most promising musicians in Israel.